ymunemasa/data-tutorials/tutorials/hortonworks/introducing-hbase-phoenix/tutorial.md

 ## 12. HBase Backup & Restore Introduction <a id="hbase-backup-restore-introduction"></a>

 The HBase backup and restore utility helps you take backup of the table schema and data and enable you to recover your environment should failure occur.
-The HBase backup and restore utility also support incremental backups.
+The HBase backup and restore utility also supports incremental backups.
 This means you don’t have to take full backup each time.

 ## 13. Creating a Full Backup <a id="create-full-backup"></a>